bscher/ProjectEffigy_EffigyGen/README.md

 This is done using ridged multi-layer Perlin noise.
 See: `effigy_gen::noise_gen::generate_foilage_noise`

-Note: Instead of using a single clamping function like in previous layers, using a middle clamping function creates a noisier scatter of points, which looks more like how trees exist in the wild.
+**Note**: Instead of using a single clamping function like in previous layers, using a middle clamping function creates a noisier scatter of points, which looks more like how trees exist in the wild.

 A raw noise image is generated...then cropped to a binary map...then added as a logical layer.
 ![Trees](ref/images/generated_trees.png) ![Trees](ref/images/generated_trees_mask.png) ![Trees](ref/images/map_gen_453537.png)